 Remarkably, this debatable sign of the times is one of the few evident in a 57-year-old film.
-You'd struggle to find a film from 1962 that still looks as fresh, exciting, and colourful as Dr. No. You'd no doubt struggle to find one as gritty, and one that spawned 24 sequels would be impossible.
+You'd struggle to find a film from 1962 that still looks as fresh, exciting and colourful as this.
+You'd no doubt struggle to find one as gritty, and one that spawned 24 sequels would be impossible.

-It's a shame we don't get to see the Connery walk in the gun barrel opening; Blu-ray makes it even more apparent that it is stuntman Bob Simmons.
-Under new HD spotlight, look out for the make-up caked on the Scotsman's forearm in an attempt to cover up his "Forever Scotland" tattoo and the sheet of glass between Sean and the spider.
+It's a shame we don't see the Connery walk in the gun barrel opening; Blu-ray makes it even more apparent it's stuntman Bob Simmons.
+Under new HD spotlight, look out for the make-up caked on the Scotsman's forearm in an attempt to cover up his "Forever Scotland" and "Mum & Dad" tattoos.
+Plus, the sheet of glass between Sean and the spider.

 Many features of this film set the bar not just for the Bond series but also for cinema.
-Joseph Wiseman is a cracking villain — complete with deformity, Ursula Andress is as iconic as it gets, Anthony Dawson is perfect as the scrawny, slippery, and weasel-like henchman, and the beautiful Miss Taro and Miss Trench make up for the rest of Bond's conquests with significant effect.
+Joseph Wiseman is a cracking villain — complete with the obligatory deformity.
+Ursula Andress is as iconic as it gets.
+Anthony Dawson is perfect as the scrawny, slippery and weasel-like henchman.
+The beautiful Miss Taro and Miss Trench significantly make up for the rest of Bond's conquests.

-We see many firsts that would become staple fixtures of future Bond films: the genius, futuristic imagination of Ken Adam's set designs, the obligatory sacrificial lamb, Bond's one-liners, the ever-brilliant Bernard Lee as M, the flirtatious repertoire between Bond and Miss Moneypenny, and CIA agent Felix Leiter.
+We see many firsts that would become staple fixtures of future Bond films.
+The genius, futuristic imagination of Ken Adam's set designs.
+The sacrificial lamb.
+Bond's one-liners.
+The ever-brilliant Bernard Lee as M. The flirtatious repertoire between Bond and Miss Moneypenny.
+Plus, CIA agent Felix Leiter.

-Jack Lord is on parallel with Connery for coolness — it's a pity that he priced himself out of a return to the series by demanding equal billing with the leading man.
-"Sean Connery and Jack Lord in Ian Fleming's Goldfinger"?
-Nah.
+Jack Lord is parallel with Connery for coolness.
+It's a pity he priced himself out of a return to the series by demanding equal billing with the leading man:

-Watching the friendship between Lord's Leiter and Connery's Bond develop could have been fascinating, and maybe even Roger Moore's 007.
-Yet the constant chopping and changing of this character became jarring, and continuity was never the series' strong point.
+Watching the friendship between Lord's Leiter and Connery's Bond develop could've been fascinating.
+Yet this character's constant chopping and changing became jarring.
+Continuity was never the series' strong point.

-We also see a last for the series: Bond singing.
+We also see a last in the series: Bond singing.
 Did he do wrong?
 Well, it wouldn't help to make a habit of it.